rozek1997/your-twitter/README.md

 ## Operation

-The application uses SpringBoot in two ways.
-Default endpoint with value localhost:8080 respond with HTML page containing login.After successful login the second page of application available under endpoint /info/overview works like a SPA page.
-To start the applications, type<br> in the folder containing the project and pom.xml file.
-### `mvn clean -D skipTests package spring-boot:run`

-## Operation

 The application uses SpringBoot in two ways.Default endpoint at localhost:8080 respond with HTML page containing login.
 After successful login the second page of the application available at localhost:8080/info/overview works like a SPA application.
 All data display activities take place on client side using code written in Javascript, CSS, HTML, while communication with Spring-a server takes place using REST standard.
-Communication with Twitter
+Communication with Twitter take place in Java code